-Our commitment to the health and safety of our employees and contractors is recognized in The Chevron Way, which reads, "We place the highest priority on the health and safety of our workforce and protection of our assets and the environment."
-This commitment is managed through our Operational Excellence (OE) Management System, and reinforced at all levels of the corporation.
+Our commitment to the health and safety of our workforce is one of the values in The Chevron Way.
+It reads, "We place the highest priority on the health and safety of our workforce and protection of our assets and the environment."
+This commitment is also managed through our OEMS and reinforced at all levels of the corporation.

-For an in-depth look at Chevron safety statistics, read the 2012 Corporate Responsibility Report.
+For an in-depth look at Chevron's safety statistics, read the 2014 Corporate Responsibility Report.

 The health of our employees is important to Chevron.
 We recognize that healthy employees are better able to do their jobs.
 We also know that many of our employees and contractors plan on working later into life.

-We work to help address some of the health risks our employees face: Diseases such as malaria, tuberculosis and AIDS remain prevalent in some of the countries in which we operate.
-And lifestyle diseases, such as diabetes and obesity, also are affecting our workforce.
+We work to help address some of the health risks our employees face.
+Diseases such as malaria, tuberculosis and HIV/AIDS remain prevalent in some of the countries where we operate.
+And lifestyle diseases, such as diabetes and obesity, are also affecting our workforce.

+Chevron provides support programs and services to help our employees live healthier lives.
+We consider workforce and community health issues to be key aspects of our project planning.
 Our coordinated approach to health involves a combination of processes, policies, benefits and environmental supports.
-Our Fitness for Duty process evaluates whether employees are able to safely perform essential physical, psychological and cognitive requirements of their job without risk to themselves, others or the environment.
-Our occupational hygiene safeguards help protect against potential workplace hazards such as noise and chemicals.
-We strive to prevent repetitive stress injuries by providing healthy office ergonomic conditions.
+Our Fitness for Duty process evaluates whether employees are able to perform the essential physical, psychological and cognitive requirements of their job safely without risk to themselves, others or the environment.
 We also maintain fitness centers at many of our locations.